 The Doppler shift is computed for a Mobile Terminal “M” located in the orbital plan, and corresponds to the maximum value.

-One of the impacting factors on the Doppler shift value is the angle between and the speed vector.
+One of the impacting factors on the Doppler shift value is the angle between SM and the speed vectorV.
 Angle called θ.

 - The satellite is at an altitude h, and R is the earth radius.

-- The satellite has the velocity , and the transmitted frequency is Fc.
+- The satellite has the velocity V, and the transmitted frequency is Fc.

 - The Doppler shift value Fd due to satellite motion is expressed by the formula

--
+- Fd=Fcc×V×cosθ=Fcc×V×sinu1+γ²-2γcosu

 - Where